tremor-rs/tremor-www/versioned_docs/version-0.12.0-rc0/language/query.md

+Currently only `tumbling` is implemented.

 ## Rule CreationWith

-The `CreationWit` rule defines an optional `with` block of expressions without a terminal `end` keyword.
+The `CreationWith` rule defines an optional `with` block of expressions without a terminal `end` keyword.